ubuntu-mate/ubuntu-mate.org/pages/roadmap.md

   * *Implemented since Ubuntu MATE 15.10*

-But we'd like to go futher by providing a way for mobile device notifications to be wirelessly mirrored to your Ubuntu MATE desktop and for you to be able to send files or links wirelessly between your mobile devices and Ubuntu MATE.
+Mobile device notifications can be wirelessly mirrored to your Ubuntu MATE desktop and for you to be able to send files or links wirelessly between your mobile devices and Ubuntu MATE.

+  * *Implemented since Ubuntu MATE 16.04 by using the Software Boutique to install KDE Connect Indicator"